 Search Engine Optimization (SEO)

-Your site won’t automatically get traffic once it goes live.
-For that to happen, you need your site to use good SEO principles.
+Your site won’t automatically get ranked in Google once it goes live.
+For that to happen, your site needs to use good SEO principles.
 Ensuring your website has excellent content, updated sitemaps, backlinks, and Google Analytics are all part of a sound SEO strategy.

 SEO prices range from $300 to $1800 month.